xbeat/Machine-Learning/README.md

 Introduction to Softmax and Categorical Cross-Entropy

 Softmax and Categorical Cross-Entropy are fundamental concepts in machine learning, particularly in classification tasks.
 Softmax transforms raw model outputs into probability distributions, while Categorical Cross-Entropy measures the dissimilarity between predicted and true distributions.
 This presentation will explore these concepts in depth, covering both forward and backward passes using Python.

+## Dynamic Mode Decomposition with OpenFOAM and Python

+Introduction to Dynamic Mode Decomposition (DMD) with OpenFOAM and Python

+Dynamic Mode Decomposition is a powerful data-driven technique for analyzing complex fluid dynamics systems.
+It extracts dominant modes from time-series data, revealing underlying patterns and coherent structures.
+This presentation explores DMD implementation using OpenFOAM for CFD simulations and Python for data processing and visualization.

 ## Model Evaluation and Refinement with Python